By Jean Duncan. More on Jean’s work with the Living Field.

 Opium poppy by Jean Duncan

-For the 10-year celebration, Jean spent various times in the Garden looking and sketching, assembling material for teaching and an ebook.
-The opium poppies Papaver omniferum were a fine sight, but short-lived, this warm year.
+For the 10-year celebration, Jean spent time in the Garden looking and sketching, assembling material for teaching and an ebook.
+The opium poppies Papaver somniferum were a fine sight, but short-lived, this warm year.
 See also … Jean Duncan’s page, Metamorphosis, the garden’s Medicinals page.